 But the impact goes beyond string playing and even beyond the music itself.
 I think that there is real value in learning how to play an instrument, regardless of the kind of music you play and regardless of how good you are.
 Playing sports is recognized for its importance in developing discipline.
 Music instruction has the same effect.
 The goal is to give young musicians a sense of self-worth, and to teach them to understand what excellence is and how you can achieve great things by working with other people.

 It makes a tremendous difference to be able to develop that talent in children who may have been disadvantaged in other aspects of life.
 It’s a way of giving back to the community.

-Topics: Alumni, Parents, Peabody Institute, School of Medicine, Strengthen Communities, Support Scholars
+Topics: Alumni, Parents, Peabody Institute, School of Medicine, Strengthening Partnerships, Support Scholars